fadhly/ansible-docker-wp/README.md

 ansible-playboook -i inventory ansible-docker-wp.yml

 Note: <br />
-Modify your /etc/hosts and add your server+ip
+Modify your /etc/hosts and add your server+ip <br />
 Modify your username on ansible-docker-wp.yml